Texas Tower 2: History

-Personnel from the 762d Aircraft Control and Warning Squadron, stationed at North Truro Air Force Station, MA performed the operational use of the tower.
+Personnel from the 762d Aircraft Control and Warning Squadron, stationed at North Truro Air Force Station, MA operated the tower.
 It was manned by a crew of 6 officers and 48 airmen.
 The 4604th Support Squadron (Texas Towers) at Otis AFB (now Otis Air National Guard Base) provided logistical support.
 Life aboard Texas Tower 2 was difficult.
 Both the structure and its crew suffered from the near-constant vibration caused by rotating radar antennas and diesel generators.
 The surrounding ocean and tower footings also transmitted distant sounds along the steel legs, amplifying them throughout the entire structure.

-With the advent of Soviet ICBMs and the bomber threat was reduced in importance, the tower was decommissioned in 1963 and demolished shortly thereafter.
+With the advent of Soviet ICBMs and reduced threat of bombers, the tower was decommissioned in 1963 and demolished shortly thereafter.

 During the demolition, the remains of the tower sank to the sea floor.
 It remains there and has become a site for scuba diving.